 - These percentages include all college athletes, not just Division I players — for Division II and III, the probability rounds to effectively zero

-But the NCAA numbers actually overstate the odds.
-They measure the probability from college to the pros.
-The funnel begins much earlier.
-Of the millions of boys who play youth basketball, only a fraction will play high school varsity.
-Of those, only a fraction will get college scholarships.
-Of those, only a fraction will start.
-Of those who start, the 1.2% figure applies.
+The NCAA numbers overstate the odds, as they track only the probability from college to the pros.
+The real funnel begins much earlier.
+Millions of boys play youth basketball, though only a fraction reach high school varsity.
+From there an even smaller group wins college scholarships, and fewer still ever start.
+The 1.2% figure applies only after all of that winnowing.

-Run the full funnel, from youth league to professional contract.
-The probability for any Black boy lacing up his shoes on Saturday morning is not 1.2%.
-It is a fraction of a fraction of a fraction.
+Following the complete path from youth league to professional contract shows that the probability for any Black boy lacing up his shoes on Saturday morning is not 1.2% — it is a fraction of a fraction of a fraction.
 If that number appeared on an investment prospectus, the SEC would shut it down for fraud.

 NCAA-to-Pro Draft Rates by Sport